Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 ⦁	Iterate without drowning.

-# 3.4 – Define Mapping Rules from Source → Data Model
+# 3.4 – Define Mapping Rules from Source → Data Model - Complete

 Before you touch scripts, write down **how** each source type maps into your JSON/Markdown model.